Sweetwaters Girls School, Kenya

 The unreliability of clean drinking water led to the school buying water from the county, resulting in exorbitant costs for the school, having to purchase it every few days.
 Due to the high costs, hygiene was not a luxury the girls could afford, as the water had to be rationed.

-Well Aware completed a new deep borehole well with a solar submersible pump in 2021.
+Well Aware, with support from Ol Pejeta Conservancy and Terry and Peg Shea, completed a new deep borehole well with a solar submersible pump in 2021.

 With their new well, Sweetwaters will no longer pay for water, ration it, or worry about where it will come from.
 This project will provide the plentiful clean water the students need to stay in school, stay healthy, maintain hygiene, and focus on their studies.